tntudor/ubuntu-14.04-puppet/README.md

 ## Changelog

+* v.0.3.0
+	- modified Vagrantfile and update the puppet version to 3.8.3
+	- add puppet lvm module
+	- update the base image (the packages installed are listed into pkg-installed.txt)

 * v.0.2.1
 	- add rm old box in build.sh script
 	- add insecure vagrant public key to vm